TimeDelta/auto-psych-nosology/README.md

 Mini-batches are constructed by a budget-aware sampler that limits the number of nodes admitted per step, so even pathological subgraphs remain tractable.
 Gradient accumulation, gradient clipping, and optional mixed precision provide additional numerical headroom.
 Stability-aware stopping criteria monitor sliding windows of the principal metrics—usually the number of active clusters—and halt the run once those metrics stay within prescribed absolute and relative bounds.
-The hierarchical monitor, operating over checkpoints, records the best-performing epoch and can trigger a rollback if later epochs regress.
 Checkpointing is performed atomically alongside optional MLflow logging, enabling deterministic recovery and rigorous experiment tracking.

 Collectively, these interventions ensure that the self-compressing RGCN maintains stable dynamics across the multiplex psychopathology graph while remaining verifiable under standard academic reporting conventions.